I'm Bored, Let's Go...

 Cherry Basil Spritzer

-07/02/2014 by Judy 2 Comments
+by Judy

 Cherry Basil Spritzer - easily made with or without alcoholI stumbled upon a little farmers market last Saturday while taking a walk so of course I had to stop and take a look.
 I found some very fragrant basil I just couldn’t pass up.
 A pint of cherries was also calling my name so I picked up a container of them as well.
 Originally I thought I’d make some of my favorite pesto and just eat the cherries.
 But while walking home I got to wondering what cherries and basil together would taste like.
 And that’s basically how this Cherry Basil Spritzer came to being.
 This drink can easily be made non-alcoholic simply by omitting the booze!

 Cherry BasilI confess, I made this drink twice.
 The first time I muddled some cherries with a few basil leaves in a glass, added some simple syrup, vodka (you could add rum if you prefer) and club soda.
 Pretty much the same way as making a mojito.
 Like I mentioned in my Strawberry Mojito, I’m not a big fan of chunky stuff floating in my cocktails.
-So I wanted to give it a try with a strawberry basil simple syrup to compare.
+So I wanted to give it a try with a cherry basil simple syrup to compare.
 Both methods produce a delightful, summer sipper so it really just depends on your preferences for chunks vs. no chunks.
 Using a cherry basil flavored simple syrup produced a little bit sweeter drink, which for me is not a problem when I make a tall drink that contains ice and club soda.
 If you like your drinks not sweet, try the muddled option so you can control the amount of sweetener you add.

 I know a cherry basil spritzer may sound a bit strange to some of you, it did for me when I first thought about it, but I hope it will inspire you to try different fruit/herb combinations in your cocktails this summer while fresh fruit and herbs are at their peak!